mapbender/mapbender-documentation/en/book/database.rst

 Doctrine
 ********

-In Mapbender3 we use Doctrine which is a set of PHP libraries and offers an Object Relational Mapper and a Database Abstraction Layer.
+In Mapbender we use Doctrine which is a set of PHP libraries and offers an Object Relational Mapper and a Database Abstraction Layer.
 Visit the `Doctrine project page <http://www.doctrine-project.org/>`_ and read more.

 Database definition